zandeck/cardano-sl/docs/cardano-monads.rst

 current transitional state, and it's more painful than what was actually proposed by FPComplete.

-[Side note] To pass constant configuration to application components, instead of ``ReaderT`` we use ``reflection``.
-More specifically, we use the dumb and unsafe ``Given``-style reflection, avoiding the type-level complications of proper ``Reifies``-style reflection.
-It turned out to be a great design choice: we've cut the potential amount of custom classes greatly, and the configs are available even in class instances (such as ``Bi``).

 Now our code follows this pattern::

     -- effect definitions